evernym/sgl/docs/reference.md

 can exercise the privileges listed in a [rule]( #rules).

 There are 4 variants of condition.
-The variants cannot be combined (e.g., mixing "id" with "role" or "any" or "all"), although they can be implemented with a single structure that assigns `null` to unused fields.
+The variants cannot be combined (e.g., mixing "id" with "roles" or "any" or "all"), although they can be implemented with a single structure that assigns `null` to unused fields.

 #### Condition with id